ssvassiliev/Summer_School_General/_episodes/08-profiling.md

 If a local X-server is running and X-forwarding is enabled for the current SSH session, we can use the `display` command from the ImageMagick tools to show the image.
-Otherwise we can download it and display it with a program of our choice.
+Otherwise, we can download it and display it with a program of our choice.

 ```bash